andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years. - Bill Gates

+- I'm a very bad climber, and a ok runner. - Kílian Jornet, 2022